3060458966/vitaFlow/README.md

     docker pull vitaflow/vitaflow

-To run
+To run(Current last version available is 0.1123)

-    docker run -it vitaflow /bin/bash
+    docker run -it vitaflow:0.1123 /bin/bash

+After execution of above command, user will be landed in a docker terminal.
+For execution of Vitaflow Annotation tools,

+    cd vitaflow/annotate_server
+    python binarisation.py # starting binarisation

+Please check the annotation folder README for further details on Annotation/Receipt data extraction pipeline.

 # License